0RenDev/CSE469_FinalProject/README.md

 Jonathan Lin, Ryan Rajesh, Joshin Sam, Samay Sharma

 The program generates a blockchain for a chain of custody.
-It stores the
+It stores the following:

 timestamp (regular unix timestamp)